pebreo/pebreo.github.io/begin/Bonus-lightbulb-moment.md

 Our fear of the dark has ancient roots.
+Imagine our primate ancestors roaming the savannahs and surving the nights' predators with their overpowering strength, speed, and fangs.
+What did we have to survive but ourselves and our intelligence?

 The dark is a beast.
 It creeps, it crawls, it promises monsters.
 It's the unknown, vast and hungry.
 You hear rustles, creaks, shadows dancing in the corners of your vision.
 Your mind, a fertile ground for fear, plants a garden of terrors.